 Specific information about program prerequisites is linked here ; the information below is only a summary.
-Use the linked document to evaluate your own coursework relative to meeting the prerequisite courses.
+Use the linked document to evaluate your own coursework relative to those prerequisites.
 We do not need to conduct a transcript review prior to your application to the program.
-Ensuring that your coursework meets the criteria outlined in the attached guide will suffice for being ready to apply from the standpoint of coursework.
+Ensuring that your coursework meets the criteria outlined in the attached guide will prepare you to apply from the standpoint of coursework.

 There are 8 total prerequisite courses.
 Four of these are fixed (core body of knowledge).
 Three are in categories that allow flexibility in the specific coursework that satisfies the prerequisite (flexible prerequisites).
 These 7 courses may be taken at accredited universities, colleges or community colleges.
 Online courses will be accepted from nationally accredited institutions if the course credit is equivalent to that of a typical on-site course.
-The final prerequisite is an occupation course, which does not have to be taken for credit, but must meet specific criteria (see below).
+The final prerequisite is an occupation course, which does not have to be taken for credit, but must meet specific criteria.

 - Human Anatomy & Physiology (2 semesters, and including a lab)

 - Occupation (see more information below and on the document linked above)